-Many baby birds that are found do not need rescue.
-Often birds on the ground are in the fledgling stage and learning to fly.
-Always assess whether a rescue is really needed!
+Many baby birds that are found do not need rescuing.
+Often birds on the ground are in the fledgling or branching stage of development and are being fed by their parents who are nearby.
+Always assess whether a rescue is really needed.

-Is it lethargic, inactive, or uninterested in its surroundings?
+- Is the bird lethargic, very inactive, or uninterested in its surroundings?

-Was it handled by a cat/did you find it near a cat?
+- Was it handled by a cat (even if it appears uninjured) or did you find it near a cat?

-Is it a naked or partially feathered ?
+- Is the bird naked or partially feathered ?

-Have you attempted to re-nest/reunite it but have not seen the parents in over 1 to 2 hours?
+- Have you attempted to re-nest/reunite the bird but have not seen the parents in over 1 to 2 hours?